yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

  There is a need to balance the desire to accurately model the complexity of real-life vs the need to provide a simple model which is easy for Data Consumers to understand and to reliably display.
 Experience suggests that offering a plethora of varying complex hierarchical structures from different care settings makes the task of a Data Consumer extremely challenging.

- ***A three-level maturity model for Encouter structures is therefore defined:***
+ ***The core of the approach is therefore a simple flat list of Encounters.
+Two options are then offered to enrich this with different types of groupings:***

-  - **Maturity Level 1 - Simple flat list of Encounters**
+  - **Core Model - Simple flat list of Encounters**

-    This is the basic level which all Data Providers and Consumers MUST support.
+    This is the basic model which all Data Providers and Consumers MUST support.
 It consists of a simple flat list of Encounters with no hierarchy whatsoever.

      - Much of the value comes from this list and, for Direct Care purposes at least, it is not difficult for a clinician to look at the times and locations and deduce what has occurred.
       - ***A important use-case is messaging-based consumers*** - eg Ambulance Transfer of Care and Subscription Notifications.
 These consumers see the world as a real-time stream of Encounter-based events.
 In this world-view it is difficult to comprehend hierarchy - and indeed the ultimate set of interrelationships may not even be known as the initial Encounter event unfolds. ***It is therefore extremely important that all of the necessary information can be conveyed as a "flat" stream of Encounter messages***.